tigerfarm/notifyweb/README.md

 Select the browser, for example: Firefox.
 Enable: Allow notifications: When mirroring or sharing the display.
 ````

-### Setup

-Do the following before working with samples applications.
-Create and configure a Google Project and the matching Twilio configurations.

-+ Create and configure a Google Firebase Project.
-+ Create a Twilio Notify service and credentials.
-The credentials include the Google Firebase project Server key Token.

-After completing the following steps in this readme file,
-implement one of the web applications: [address](address) or Twilio Notify [bindings](bindings).

 --------------------------------------------------------------------------------
 ## Create a Google Firebase Project